scadu/windows-desktop/README.md

 iwr -useb get.scoop.sh | iex
 ```

-⚠️ If you get an error you might need to change the execution policy (i.e. enable Powershell) with
+⚠️ If you get an error you might need to change the execution policy (i.e. enable Powershell) with:
 ```
 Set-ExecutionPolicy RemoteSigned -scope CurrentUser
 ```